-September 14, 2017

-County Judge and Commissioner's Court, Hopkins County

-C\O Shannah Howle, County Auditor

-P.O.
-Box 288

-Sulphur Springs, Texas 75483

-We are pleased to confirm our understanding of the services we are to provide Hopkins County, Texas for the year ended September 30, 2017.
-We will audit the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information, including the related notes to the financial statements, which collectively comprise the basic financial statements, of Hopkins County, Texas as of and for the year ended September 30, 2017.
-Accounting standards generally accepted in the United States of America provide for certain required supplementary information (RSI), such as management's discussion and analysis (MD&A), to supplement Hopkins County, Texas' basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-As part of our engagement, we will apply certain limited procedures to Hopkins County, Texas' RSI In accordance with auditing standards generally accepted in the United States of America.
+We will audit the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information, including the disclosures, which collectively comprise the basic financial statements. of Hopkins County, Texas as of and for the year ended September 30, 2022.
+Accounting standards generally accepted in the United States of America (GAAP) provide for certain required supplementary information (RSI). such as management's discussion and analysis (MD&A), to supplement Hopkins County, Texas' basic financial Such information, although not a part of the basic financial statements, is required by the statements.
+Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+As part of our engagement, we will apply certain limited procedures to Hopkins County, Texas' RSI in accordance with auditing standards generally accepted in the United States of America (GAAS).
 These limited procedures will consist of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-We will not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
-The following RSI is required by U.S. generally accepted accounting principles and will be subjected to certain limited procedures, but will not be audited:
+We will not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient appropriate evidence to express an opinion or provide any assurance.
+The following RSI is required by GAAP and will be subjected to certain limited procedures, but will not be audited:

-- 1) Management's Discussion and Analysis,

-- 2) Budgetary Schedules Presented as Required Supplementary Information,

-- 3) Notes to RSI,

-- GASB Required Supplementary Pension Information, and

-- 5) GASB Required Supplementary OPEB Information.
+- 1) Management's Discussion and Analysis, - 2) Budgetary Comparison Schedules Presented as Required Supplementary Information, - 3) Notes to RSI, - 4) GASB Required Supplementary Pension Information - 5) GASB Required Supplementary Pension Information

 We have also been engaged to report on supplementary information other than RSI that accompanies Hopkins County, Texas' financial statements.
-We will subject the following supplementary information to the auditing procedures applied in our audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America, and we will provide an opinion on it in relation to the financial statements as a whole, in a separate written report accompanying our auditor's report on the financial statements: 1) Schedule of expenditures of federal awards.
+We will subject the following supplementary information to the auditing procedures applied in our audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with GAAS, and we will provide an opinion on it in relation to the financial statements as a whole in a separate written report accompanying our auditor's report on the financial statements.